-All this evidence about the apparently universal expressions of acceptance-rejection along with evidence about the worldwide psychological effects of perceived acceptance-rejection led Rohner (2004) to formulate the concept of a relational diagnosis called the acceptance-rejection syndrome.
+All this evidence about the universal expressions of acceptance-rejection along with evidence about the worldwide psychological effects of perceived acceptance-rejection led Rohner (2004) to formulate the concept of a relational diagnosis called the acceptance-rejection syndrome.
 The acceptance-rejection syndrome consists of two complementary sets of factors.
-First, nearly 500 studies in 2004 showed that children and adults everywhere appear to organize their perceptions of interpersonal acceptance-rejection around the same four classes of behavior, including warmth/affection-or its opposite, coldness/lack of affection-hostility/aggression, indifference/ neglect, and undifferentiated rejection.
+First, nearly 500 studies as of 2004 showed that children and adults everywhere appear to organize their perceptions of interpersonal acceptance-rejection around the same four classes of behavior, as we already said.
 Second, as noted earlier, cross-cultural and meta-analytic evidence supports the conclusion that children and adults who experience their relationship with parents and other attachment figures as being rejecting tend universally to self-report the specific form of psychological maladjustment specified in personality subtheory.
 Together these two classes of behavior comprise a syndrome, that is, a pattern or constellation of co-occurring behaviors, traits, and dispositions.
-Any single psychological disposition (e.g., anger, hostility, or aggression) may be found in other conditions; it is the full configuration of dispositions that compose the syndrome.
-Collectively, all this evidence has led us to postulate a deep structure-i.e., a biocultural co-evolutionary foundation-to the human affectional system.
+Any single psychological disposition (e.g., anger or emotional instability) may be found in other conditions; it is the full configuration of dispositions that compose the syndrome.
+Collectively, all this evidence led Rohner and Lansford (2017) to postulate a deep structure-i.e., a biocultural co-evolutionary foundation-to the human affectional system.